William-Verstraeten/adalunatics/index.markdown

 **Are we able to compare impacts from traumatic VS non-traumatic events ?**

+{% include plots/cropped_2_titles.html %}

 <img src="assets/img/increase_impact.jpeg" alt="foursquare_logo" width="150" style="float:right"/>
 Quantify the impact of a certain event was calculated based on the difference of number of #metoo quotes before and after the event date, on a window of 7 days.

 <center> <h1> to do</h1> </center>
-Show tweet timeline
-Measure the impact of these events and explain how we do so
+Measure the impact of these events and explain how we do so Compare the impact of both traumatic and non-traumatic events Show same timeline for tweets
-{% include plots/cropped_1_titles.html %}
-However, other non-traumatic events have also greatly influenced the metoo movement Show a second timeline
-Show same timeline for tweets
-Measure the impact of these events too
-{% include plots/cropped_2_titles.html %}
-Compare the impact of both traumatic and non-traumatic events

-Timeline and table
-Compare traumatic || non-traumatic events

 -------